-STREAMS participants receive a stipend of $4,000, plus travel expenses and free housing in a university apartment.
-In addition, some funds are available for trainee travel to and from the campus and for some trainee research funds.
+STREAMS participants receive a stipend of $400 per week, plus travel expenses and free housing in a university apartment.